 The Senate votes today.

-But if you look since at least nineteen fifty, with just three exceptions, all these mass public shootings keep on occurring in places where we're not allowing the victims to be able to go and defend themselves.
+It's just not the Orlando case, but if you look since at least 1950, with just three exceptions, all these mass public shootings keep on occurring in places where we're not allowing the victims to be able to go and defend themselves.

-We have the statements over and over again from these killers about them trying to find those venues where they know they can kill people without opposition.
+We have the statements over and over again from these killers about them trying to find those venues where they know they can kill people without opposition because they know the sooner that somebody can bring a gun to the scene, the sooner they'll be stopped.

 The FBI put a tap on his phone, and they have this amazing transcript where he's explaining to somebody why he's targeting one of the largest churches in the Detroit area.

-One, huge congregation, lots of possible victims.
+And he gave two reasons: one, huge congregation, lots of possible victims.

 And so he knew that he would be able to have easy targets for a while before the police were able to arrive.

-And and whether it's the Charleston Church shooting from last year or the diary that was released last year from the Aurora Batman movie theater or the Santa Barbara shooting or others, you see the same type of explicit discussion about avoiding places where people with guns might be able to stop these killers.
+And whether it's the Charleston church shooting from last year or the diary that was released last year from the Aurora Batman movie theater or the Santa Barbara shooting or others, you see the same type of explicit discussion about avoiding places where people with guns might be able to stop these killers.

-I mean I mean think about this.
+I mean, I mean, think about this.

 Here's a president.